 WHAT FRIENDS & FAMILY SAY

-More positive, four loved ones polled by Rehabs.com to date offered more positive feedback.
-They told Rehabs.com of the LVRC’s “compassionate,” “professional,” and “friendly” staff as well as its “amazing” programs that involved family members as much as their loved ones in treatment.
-Together, the four reviewers left high marks between four and five out of five stars for the facility’s holistic opportunities, family participation, and the staff’s level of training and experience.
+The four loved ones polled by Rehabs.com to date offered more positive feedback.
+They told Rehabs.com about LVRC’s “compassionate,” “professional,” and “friendly” staff as well as its “amazing” programs that involved family members as much as their loved ones in treatment.
+These reviewers left high marks between four and five out of five stars for the facility’s holistic treatment options, counseling options, family participation, and the staff’s level of training and experience.

 WHAT STAFF SAY